metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### CumulativeSum

-The rolling sum of a column across a breakout. `CumulativeSum` can only be used in the **Summarize** section.
+For more info, check out our page on [`CumulativeSum`](./expressions/cumulativesum.md).

-Because `CumulativeSum` refers to other rows, the order of the groups in the **Group By** section is important.
-Metabase will sort by the first group, then partition by any additional groups.
-For example, if you want to see the cumulative sum of order totals over time by product category, you should first group by `Created At`, _then_ group by product category.
+The rolling sum of a column across a breakout.

 Syntax: `CumulativeSum(column)`.